 Specialized cloud cost management services offer deep insights compared to solutions offered by cloud providers.
 With comprehensive cost visibility, businesses can pinpoint savings opportunities by enforcing accountability across all teams, optimizing the performance of cloud services, and strategically allocating workloads to the best environments.

-Challenges of Cloud Cost Management
+6 Common Cloud Cost Management Challenges

 Some of the biggest challenges businesses face when trying to manage cloud spending include:

-Lack of Visibility
+Lack Of Visibility

 In a dynamic cloud environment, usage and spending fluctuate frequently based on changing workload demands and traffic spikes.
 Manual tracking of cloud usage is time-consuming, incomplete, and always a step behind.
 Most organizations struggle to maintain clear visibility into their resource usage, making it nearly impossible to control cloud costs.

-Complex and Distributed Billing
+Complex & Distributed Billing

 In large organizations and multi-location enterprises, cloud expenses are typically spread across several departments, projects, and branch offices.
 Multiple cloud services contribute to overall monthly bills that are complex and highly distributed, resulting in unexpected charges, budget overruns, and billing disputes between teams.